Z0rdak/Yet-Another-World-Protector/web-resources/mod-description.md

 There are many more features to come.
 The mod is in active development!
 The following list is not comprehensive.

-* Different flag types (List, Effect, ...)
+* Different flag types (List, Effect, ...) for more granular control
+* Data pack driven flag configuration
+* Region boundary visualization
 * Define your own region groups for more granular management of regions (LuckPerms)
 * More granular permission system (combined with the more granular group features)
 * Region templates for easier managing same regions with different spatial properties
 * Region triggers for entering/leaving a region (for displaying messages, executing commands, etc)*

-* API to manage regions for other mods
-* Events for common regions actions (e.g. creating, deleting regions, adding owners, etc.)
-  Regions with different shapes (Cylinder, Prism, 3DPolygon)*
+* Regions with different shapes (Cylinder, Prism, 3DPolygon)*
 * \<your suggestion here\>